jonathanGB/thunderstruct/docs/index.md

 ## Memory Error

-After approximately 13 hours of real time and approxiamtely 375 hours of compute time on a GCE instance (see appendix), the run failed to generate a 1400x1400 simulation over 6,000 time steps because a **MemoryError** was thrown.
+After approximately 13 hours of real time and approxiamtely 375 hours of compute time on a GCE instance (see appendix), the run failed to generate a 1600x1600 simulation over 6,000 time steps because a **MemoryError** was thrown.
 In order to generate the movie, the array of grids is copied for rendering.
 This means that what was a 3D array of around 130GB essentially doubles, resulting in far more memory being used than we expected.
 We had 300GB of RAM at the time, which should have been enough to handle this increase.
 However, we believe that some other memory from the generation part of the algorithm (before rendering) had not been freed yet.
 Python being a garbage-collected language, it is much more difficult to free memory.
 At this point in the process the leaking memory should have been freed (as it was out of the lexical scope), but it seems like it was not yet.
 As such, we increased the memory to a 600GB total.
 This was definitely overboard --- the subsequent run showed that the peak reached was near 330GB ---, but the little difference in terms of cost made it feel like a safe bet.
 If we were to run this again, we could request less memory, as we would be more confident of its reasonable range of usage.

 In order to prevent the need to rerun in the event of a failed render, we also wrote the array to disk before rendering.
 By default on GCP, compute engines are assigned 10GB of disk storage (can be HDD or SSD, for an extra cost); to satisfy the need to store 130GB to disk, we had to request the corresponding amount of non-volatile storage.
 To be further certain not to miss storage this time --- as we were not sure how efficient the encoding to disk would be --- we in fact requested 200GB.

 ## Node Permissions
 With the multinode implementations the issue of latency was discussed above but also permissions were a large problem with MPI in particular.
 MPI often threw a ```Permission Denied (Public Key) ``` error which was not a result of not copying over sshkeys from the master to the nodes.
-It was later discovered that MPI launch structure is a tree implementation where nodes started up MPI threads in other nodes, not the master node.
+It was later discovered that MPI launch structure is a tree implementation where nodes started up MPI threads in other nodes, not necessarily the master node.
 Practically this meant that keys needed to be shared among the nodes and well as the ssh login sessions in order for the nodes to be added to the trusted ip addresses of each other.
 This problem was not present in the original infrastructure guide as that implementation simply had 2 nodes but we scaled to 4 instances.

-## Results

-#OpenMP + MPI

-# Golang (gourouteines + gRPC)

-# GCP vs AWS

-For all of the implementations both google cloud and AWS were used and the group came to the consensus that google's service is easier to interface for several reasons.
-For one, google's service allowed the user to login using their google account rather than having to store(and potentially delete) a key .pem file.
-In addition, google's service allowed for the specific modulation of computing resources (cores, memory, storage, gpus) in addition to the attachment/detachment of gpus by simply restarting a VM.
-With AWS there was also no clear indicator of how much instances cost, there were also different dashboards for each region which made it possible to leave an instance running on a different region and forget about it.
-Two of the group members had a good deal of experience with both the services but the remaining member who learned how to run instances on both services found the learning curve on google cloud to be much shallower.
-##Results

 ## Future Work
 Future implementions would seek to optimize over 3D grids in particular as scaling for these grids follows as $O(N^6)$ and is still difficult to simulate even with this implementation.
 In addition it would be interesting to store the charge values of spatial points and how they interact with lightning dispersion as the current algorithm does not store the state space of charge beyond the the lifespan of a single bolt.
 This would be interesting to determine how bolts interact with each other and how local variations in charge affect the simulation.